DannyBoyNYC/5-D3-bar-chart/readme.md

 const yAccessor = (d) => d.length;
 ```

-Let's use our new accessor function and our bins to create that y scale.
+Let's use our new accessor function and our bins to create the y scale.
 As usual, we'll want to make a linear scale.
 This time, however, we'll want to start our y axis at zero.

 Previously, we wanted to represent the extent of our data since we were plotting metrics that had no logical bounds (temperature and humidity level).
 But the number of days that fall in a bin is bounded at 0 — you can't have negative days in a bin.

 Instead of using `d3.extent()`, we can use another method from d3-array: `d3.max()`.
-This might sound familiar — we've used its counterpart, `d3.min()`. `d3.max()` takes the same arguments: an array and an accessor function.
+We've used its counterpart, `d3.min()`. `d3.max()` takes the same arguments: an array and an accessor function.

 Note that we're passing `d3.max()` our bins instead of our original dataset — we want to find the maximum number of days in a bin, which is only available in our computed bins array.